DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Rewrite Directives

 \subsection{Projection Synthesis}

-Projection synthesis strategies are inspired by traditional projection pushdown optimizations in database systems.
+Projection synthesis strategies are inspired by projection pushdown optimizations in database systems.
 While selections (and selection pushdown) can also be synthesized, we did not implement this, as we found that agents are not very effective at determining whether certain data could be relevant to the query (they are overly biased by prompt wording and tend to be overly inclusive).
-Moreover, since an LLM-based selection is just as costly as a map operation, as both require an LLM call for every document, we focused on map operations that transform the data by shrinking its size through a form of projection.

-With LLM agents, we can dynamically synthesize projections to ``push down'' based on the specific task and data at hand.
+Moreover, since an LLM-based selection is just as costly as a map, as both require an LLM call for every document, we focused on map operations that shrink the size of documents through a form of projection. \papertext{We present several instances of projection synthesis directives:} \techreport{With LLM agents, we can dynamically synthesize projections to ``push down'' based on the specific task and data at hand.
 However, programming LLM agents to synthesize these effectively is not straightforward, as there are potentially infinite projections that could be synthesized without necessarily improving pipeline accuracy or output quality.
-We present several instances of projection synthesis directives along with triggers and criteria for LLM agents to implement them effectively.
+We present several instances of projection synthesis directives:}

-\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{Chaining} (\ref{eq:chainproj}): This directive synthesizes a chain of simpler projections for complex map operations.
-This is useful when a map prompt contains multiple instructions or describes a complex task without detailing its steps.
-Each $\text{Map}_{x_i}$ builds upon the results of the previous projection.
-For example, a map operation to analyze a legal document could be chained into: extract entities, summarize key points, and generate recommendations.
+\begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{Chaining} (\ref{eq:chainproj}): This directive chains simpler projections for complex map operations, useful when a map prompt contains multiple instructions.
+Each $\text{Map}_{x_i}$ builds on the previous result.
+For example, a legal document analysis could involve chained steps: extract clauses, summarize, and generate recommendations.

-\item \textbf{Isolating} (\ref{eq:parallelproj}): For map operations involving multiple independent subtasks, this directive synthesizes separate projections to reduce the scope of work for each projection.
-This allows for parallel execution of independent projections, followed by a reduce step to combine the results.
-For instance, analyzing customer feedback could involve parallel projections to classify sentiment, identify product features mentioned, and flag urgent issues.
+\item \textbf{Isolating} (\ref{eq:parallelproj}): For map operations with {\em independent} subtasks, this directive splits them into separate projections to run in parallel, followed by a reduce step.
+For instance, customer feedback analysis could involve isolated projections to classify sentiment, identify features, and flag urgent issues.